Is vaping safe?

 Even so, as of June 2017, the “95% safer” figure remains widely quoted, despite the fact that evidence of the dangers of e-cigarette use has rapidly accumulated since 2014.
 This new evidence indicates that the true risk of e-cigarette use is much higher than the “95% safer claim would indicate.”

-While it is unknown whether e-cigarettes are harmful long term, and there is questionable ethics at play.
+While it is unknown whether e-cigarettes are harmful long-term, there is questionable ethics at play.
 E-cigarettes are being advertised to the world as 95% less harmful than tobacco cigarettes.
 Our health professionals and other respected organisations are recommending, and supporting a product whose future effects are unknown, and more evidence seems to be piling up indicating that vaping does not appear to be as safe as we might think.
 Disturbingly, it seems to be a case of let’s wait and see.

 Are E-cigarettes a gateway for young people leading to cigarette smoking?